voltrondata/superset-sqlalchemy-adbc-flight-sql-poc/README.md

 This repo demonstrates the use of the new Python ADBC Flight SQL driver with SQLAlchemy and Apache Superset as a front-end.

-Note: this repo contains pre-release nightly Apache Arrow Flight SQL drivers which are subject to change.
-It also uses a git sub-module pointing to Apache Superset as it was on 07-Feb-2023.
+Note: this repo uses a git sub-module pointing to Apache Superset as it was on 07-Feb-2023.

 The SQLAlchemy ADBC Flight SQL driver used here is designed for a Flight SQL server running a PostgreSQL-type dialect (such as PostgreSQL or DuckDB) - meaning it has the Postgres-style information schema tables available.